 Slightly out of desperation, I turned the dial to my right until soft, ambient music filled the pod.
 Even though the point is that all your senses should be deprived, I found that the music immediately helped ease my mind, and I began drifting off again…until the pod flooded with light and a pleasant British voice came on: “Hello.
 Your float session is now over.”

 As I rinsed myself off in the shower (which came with a nice assortment of organic hair and body products), I tried to analyze what had just happened.
 Did I feel more relaxed?
 Slightly.
 What did I feel about the experience itself?
 Unsure.
 Would I do it again?
 Debatable.

-“A lot of people say they feel like they’ve just gone through an intense workout,” he said.
+“A lot of people say they feel like they’ve just gone through an intense workout,” Rowe said.
 And that’s when I realized that’s exactly how I felt.
-Imagine that high you get after a particularly grueling SoulCycle (or barre, or any workout) class.
+Imagine that high you get after a particularly grueling SoulCycle (or barre or any workout) class.
 Your limbs are loose, your mind is refreshed, and you feel light as air—and inexplicably happy.
 That’s what you'll feel after one float session at Pause.

 As I drove home from Venice to downtown Los Angeles that night, I still felt like I was floating in both mind and spirit.
 I felt the strong urge to crank up the volume and blast a tune (Blood Orange’s album Freetown Sound was the choice du jour), and I nodded along to Dev Hynes’ crooning, blissed out and completely unperturbed by the L.A. traffic that usually elicits a feeling more akin to road rage within me.